 After lengthy research, Alexander Marston, MD, a facial plastic and reconstructive surgeon at Tufts Medical Center at Tufts Medical Center, assembled a team to him figure out Alexander's condition.
 They discovered that he had a congenital midline cervical cleft, a developmental anomaly of the anterior neck.

 “We didn’t know what it was until Dr. Marston told us a few days ago,” said Andrew Biddell, Alexander’s father and a U.S. Marine.
 “I think it’s just so rare that nobody knew what it was.”

 “The condition disrupts the neck from fusing in the midline leaving abnormal tissue and contracted skin,” said Dr. Marston.
 “It is rare—about 200 cases have been reported— and can be corrected with excision and a reconstructive procedure that takes about four hours,” he said.

 “I had seen it once before,” said Dr. Marston.
 “There are case reports, but no large studies in the literature.”

 Journey for treatment

 As much as Dr. Marston wanted to help Alexander, his journey was taking him from Charleston to Boston.
-The Biddell family quickly realized they trusted Dr. Marston to perform the surgery and followed him nearly 1,000 miles from South Carolina to Tufts Children's Hospital.
+The Biddell family quickly realized they trusted Dr. Marston to perform the surgery and followed him nearly 1,000 miles from South Carolina to Tufts Medical Center.

 “Even in Charleston we felt very comfortable with him,” said Melba Biddell, Alexander's mom.
 “When we found out he was leaving, we walked out of the office and said to each other ‘we wish we could go to Boston.’
 The next thing we knew we were following him here.”